Economy of the Central African Republic: Sectors

-Natural resources
+Mining

 The country has rich natural resources in the form of diamonds, gold, uranium, and other minerals.
 Diamonds constitute one of the most important exports of the CAR, frequently accounting for 20-30% of export revenues, but an estimated 30-50% of the diamonds produced each year leave the country clandestinely.
 There may be petroleum deposits along the country's northern border with Chad.
 (Two billion barrels of oil are present in private estimates).

 Diamonds are the only of these mineral resources currently being developed; reported sales of largely uncut diamonds made up close to 60% of the CAR's export earnings as of 2001.
 Industry contributes less than 20% of the country's GDP, with artesian diamond mining, breweries, and sawmills making up the bulk of the sector.
 Services account for 25% of GDP, largely because of government bureaucracy and high transportation costs arising from the country's landlocked position.